How to Fix 500 Internal Server Errors in WordPress

 define('WP_MEMORY_LIMIT', '256M');

 Replace ‘256M’ with the amount of memory you want to allocate.
 If you’re unsure how much you need, you can contact your hosting provider for assistance.
+In some cases, server resource limits set by your hosting provider (such as CPU or process limits) can also contribute to 500 errors.

 Faulty or incompatible plugins are often the culprit behind WordPress 500 errors.
 The simplest way to determine if a plugin is causing the error is to deactivate all your plugins at once.
 You can do this from the WordPress admin dashboard by navigating to the Plugins section, selecting all plugins, and choosing "Deactivate" from the Bulk Actions dropdown menu.
 If this resolves the error, you will then need to reactivate your plugins one by one and test your site after each activation to see which one is causing the error.

-Sometimes, the WordPress theme you're using may not be compatible with certain plugins or the version of WordPress you’re using.
+Sometimes, the active theme you're using may not be compatible with certain plugins or the version of WordPress you’re using.
 To test if your theme is causing the 500 error, try switching to a default WordPress theme (like Twenty Twenty-One).

-You can change your theme from the WordPress admin dashboard by navigating to Appearance > Themes, selecting a default theme, and activating it.
+You can change your theme from the WordPress dashboard by navigating to Appearance > Themes, selecting a default theme, and activating it.
 If this fixes the 500 error, then you will need to either use a different theme or contact the theme developer for help.

 Incorrect file and directory permissions can prevent WordPress websites from functioning properly, resulting in a 500 internal server error.
-To verify and adjust file permissions, start by connecting to your server using Cpanel or an FTP client.
+To verify and adjust file permissions, start by connecting to your server using cPanel or an FTP client.
 From there, you can check the permissions settings on both your files and directories.

 Directories within your WordPress installation should typically have permissions set to 755, while files should be set to 644.